Earthquakes on March 6, 2026

 17.8 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.4 earthquake 23 km WNW of Eureka Roadhouse, Alaska at 20:43 UTC on March 6, 2026.
-This was a shallow crustal earthquake, focused at 17.8 km depth.
-Coordinates: 62.026°, -147.566°.
+This magnitude 2.4 event was detected 23 km WNW of Eureka Roadhouse, Alaska on March 6, 2026, with origin time 20:43 UTC.
+The hypocenter lay at 17.8 km, placing this in the shallow crustal category.
+The epicenter is at 62.026°, -147.566°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-06